WordPress/gutenberg/editor/components/rich-text/README.md

 ### `onSplit( before: Array|String, after: Array|String, ...blocks: Object ): Function`

-*Optional.* Called when the content can be split with `before` and `after`.
-There might be blocks present, which should be inserted in between.
+*Optional.* Called when the content can be split with `after` as the split off value.
+There might be blocks present, which should be inserted before the `after` value.
+Note: the `before` value should no longer be used.

 ### `onReplace( blocks: Array ): Function`